 Michael Drapkin is a graduate of the Eastman School of Music where he studied with Stanley Hasty, toured Japan with the Eastman Wind Ensemble with Donald Hunsberger, and played Principal Clarinet in the Eastman Philharmonia under David Effron.
 He also studied clarinet with Gary Gray, Charles Bay and Harold Wright; klezmer with Sid Beckerman.

-Drapkin is currently a Ph.D.
-Candidate/Researcher in Orchestras at Leiden University in the Netherlands where he is working remotely on his dissertation Extreme Transcription.
-Drapkin calls for more chamber orchestras in America in order to preserve the classical music canon, and he rescored Rimsky-Korsakov’s Capriccio Espagnol, Richard Strauss’s Salome’s Dance, and Berlioz’s Symphonie Fantastique for chamber orchestra, and recorded them with the Janacek Philharmonic Ostrava in the Czech Republic.
-His recordings were released by the Pro Organo label, and will be available on Naxos, iTunes and Spotify, and Naxos submitted his Strauss arrangement for Grammy consideration.
-Naxos submitted his Strauss recording for Grammy consideration.
+Drapkin is working to change the classical music world through Restructuring Classical Music, which calls for more chamber orchestras in America in order to preserve the classical music canon, and he transcribed Rimsky-Korsakov’s Capriccio Espagnol, Richard Strauss’s Salome’s Dance, and Berlioz’s Symphonie Fantastique for chamber orchestra, and recorded them with the Janacek Philharmonic Ostrava in the Czech Republic.
+His recordings were released by the Pro Organo label, and are available on Naxos, iTunes and Spotify and Naxos submitted his Strauss recording for Grammy consideration.
+He also drafted an upcoming book Extreme Transcription, enumerating the techniques he developed, and will be released shortly.

-Drapkin’s Berlioz transcription will be performed by orchestras in Finland and Australia in 2023 and he was commissioned by the Venice Symphony in Florida to transcribe the entire Nutcracker Ballet for chamber orchestra, with performances in December 2023.
+Drapkin’s Berlioz transcription has been performed by orchestras on three continents, and he was commissioned by the Venice Symphony in Florida to transcribe the entire Nutcracker Ballet for chamber orchestra.
+It was premiered in December 2023.
 He will also be releasing The Nutcracker Suite for Chamber Orchestra, and More Nutcracker Suite for Chamber Orchestra.

 In addition to Drapkin’s seminal books for the bass clarinet, he has been a prolific composer/arranger.
-His Suite of Old Yiddish Melodies for concert band was premiered by the Wind Ensemble at the North Carolina School of the Arts, his John Dowland Suite for Band was premiered by the Manhattan Wind Ensemble, his Gershwin – Walking the Dog for clarinet and band was premiered by the Rockland County Concert Band, The Rabbi Chaplain’s March was premiered by the Navy Band of the West and has soloed his Tempest Hora with numerous bands.
-He also recently completed his Der Rosenkavalier Suite for Band, Three Tallis Songs for Band and My Resting Place based on an old Yiddish song.
+His Suite of Old Yiddish Melodies for concert band was premiered by the Wind Ensemble at the North Carolina School of the Arts, his John Dowland Suite for Band was premiered by the Manhattan Wind Ensemble, his Gershwin – Walking the Dog for clarinet and band was premiered by the Rockland County Concert Band, The Rabbi Chaplain’s March was premiered by the Navy Band of the West, and My Resting Place – based on an old Yiddish Song – was premiered by the Mile High Freedom Band in Denver.
+He has also soloed Tempest Hora with numerous bands.
+He also recently completed his Der Rosenkavalier Suite for Band, Three Tallis Songs for Band.
 Drapkin has been composing arrangements for two clarinets and bass clarinet since he was in college, and they span repertoire from orchestra, band, opera, marches and other genres, and have been published as two volumes across over 56 pieces, 12 books and 1400 pages of music.
-Michael’s bass clarinet books are published by Northeastern Music Publications, and his entire catalog was distributed by Carl Fischer/Theodore Presser worldwide.
+Michael’s bass clarinet books are published by Drapkin Music Publications, and his entire catalog was previously distributed by Carl Fischer/Theodore Presser worldwide until his publications were reacquired by Drapkin Music Publications.
 You can see all of his compositions at http://www.drapkin.net/compositions/

 Essays on Austin